TheDaniel3131/idling-non-steam-games/README.md

 # idling-non-steam-games

-#### Start Idling or Running Other Games/Applications are not supported in Steam or other applications to display your status in Steam using Shell Script.
+#### Start Idling or Running Other Games/Applications are not supported in Steam to display your status in Steam using Shell Script.
 ##### Yes, I am aware you can use any app to substitute as a non-steam game.
 This was made as a fun project and I will be updated for more information.

 <hr>